arribada/argos-smd-driver-zephyr/README.md

 This is a Zephyr driver for the Argos SMD module based on STM32WL from Arribada.
 [Hardware repository](https://github.com/arribada/argos-smd-hw).
 The driver is compatible with both the Arogs SMD Module and the Argos SMD Wing.

+## Note Before Usage

+Before you can transmit any data from your Argos SMD Module/Wing you must setup a [Argos CLS Account](https://www.argos-system.org/get-started/) to get your ID, Address and Key.

 ## Integrating into your Application